usnistgov/ARIAC/docs/tutorials/tutorial_7.rst

   - Call these methods from the main function to move the robots to their home positions.

-The final state of the package :inline-file:`ariac_tutorials` for :inline-tutorial:`tutorial 7` is as follows:
+Updates and additions that are specific to :inline-tutorial:`tutorial 7`  are highlighted in the tree below.

 .. code-block:: text
-    :emphasize-lines: 6-7, 12-13, 21
+    :emphasize-lines: 2, 6-7, 12-13, 21
     :class: no-copybutton

     ariac_tutorials